 Who can apply to attend еᶾ Civic High and what are the enrollment requirements?

 еᶾ Civic High is a tuition free public charter school open to all students.
-Students will be admitted on a space-available basis. еᶾ Civic High will not charge tuition and will not discriminate against any student on the basis of actual or perceived disability, gender, nationality, race or ethnicity, religion, sexual orientation, or any characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code. еᶾ Civic High will comply with applicable state laws pertaining to student admission and enrollment.
+Students are admitted on a space-available basis. еᶾ Civic High does not charge tuition and will not discriminate against any student on the basis of actual or perceived disability, gender, nationality, race or ethnicity, religion, sexual orientation, or any characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code. еᶾ Civic High will comply with applicable state laws pertaining to student admission and enrollment.

 еᶾ Civic High strives to reflect the ethnic and racial balance of the general population residing within the territorial jurisdiction of SDUSD.
-There is no District residency requirement for the student or for the student’s parent or guardian. еᶾ Civic HIgh will be open to all students, including those with special education needs.
+There is no District residency requirement for the student or for the student’s parent or guardian. еᶾ Civic High will be open to all students, including those with special education needs.

 What do I need to do to apply to еᶾ Civic High?

 Prior to applying for admission to еᶾ Civic High, a student must complete the following:

 All applicants must submit the paper application after the orientation sessions that will be held November through mid March, of each year.
 Other criteria for admission include California residence and successful completion of the 8th grade.
 All applicants (students and parents(s)/caregiver) must attend an Informational Orientation session and complete an application.